-It is not possible to be admitted as a Recognised Student if you have already been matriculated as a member of the University of Oxford.
+Please note that it is not possible to be admitted as a recognised student if you have already been matriculated as a member of the University of Oxford.

 If you are a non-EEA /Swiss national, then you have two options for visa entry into the UK.

 Option 1: Come to the UK as a ‘Short-Term Student’